hruzeda/hruzeda.github.io/README.md

 # Experiences and projects:

+In this page I'll just summarize my larger experiences and list some shorter experiences that I think are worth mentioning.
+More details and specific achievements  can be found in the dedicated sections on the navigation menu.

-I started programming in an advertising agency back in 2010 customizing [PHP](https://github.com/hruzeda/phpcms) templates to different Photoshop layouts.
+I started programming in an [advertising agency](https://www.agenciazum.com.br/) back in 2010 customizing [PHP](https://github.com/hruzeda/phpcms) templates to different Photoshop layouts.

 Using MySQL, I learned how the basic CRUD requests worked and how to consume Web Services via REST and SOAP to integrate with payment systems like PayPal.

-I then had a short experience with Ruby on Rails to maintain the [website](http://www2.lencoispaulista.sp.gov.br/v2/) of the city I lived in, a project that I later had to convert to PHP when I decided to leave the advertising agency I worked on to progress my career and work with ERPs written in Cobol and being converted to Java EE.
+I then had a short experience of around six months with Ruby on Rails, to maintain the official [website](http://www.lencoispaulista.sp.gov.br/) for the city I live in, a project that I later had to entirely convert to PHP when I decided to leave the agency to work with ERPs and desktop applications written in Cobol and being converted to Java EE.

-While participating in an internal training to learn Cobol, and working with the Java conversion team, I wrote a PHP script that, when executed in a cron task, distributed internal e-mails to the all employees.
-I also rewrote most of the e-mail templates and the [company website](http://supportinformatica.com.br) 3 times (considering invitations I received a few years after leaving the company).
+While participating in an internal training to learn Cobol and working with the Java conversion team, I rewrote the [company website](http://supportinformatica.com.br) and most of the e-mail templates used by the system.

-I then moved on to another company, where I worked for 2 years with educational Flash games written in Actionscript 3, Apache Flex and Adobe AIR.
+Around 2012 I left for [another company](https://www.mstech.com.br/), where I worked for 2 years building educational Flash games with Actionscript 3, Apache Flex and Adobe AIR.
 I was practicing design patterns and tried to create a framework the whole team could use to build cross platform 2D tiled games using the [Starling Framework](https://gamua.com/starling/).

-I created a Map Editor with its own a file extension via Adobe AIR (worked on any desktop platform), designed an entity pattern for NPCs and a path finding algorithm using the A\* algorithm.
-Afterwards I ported the same code to [CreateJS using Javascript](https://github.com/hruzeda/museudavida) and to [Cocos2d using C++](https://gitlab.com/ruzeda/isometric-uzeda).
+I designed an entity pattern for NPCs, dialogues and cutscenes, wrote a path finding algorithm for touch coordinates and created a cross platform Tile Map Editor for that framework.

-There was also an alternative solution I wrote, also using the Starling Framework, for fake isometric games.
+There was also another map rendering alternative for isometric games, without using tiles or the editor.
 It distributed nodes over any image, identifying empty spaces by analyzing the bitmap data.
 Coupled with the same path finding algorithm, it created game visuals like [Legend of Mana](https://store.steampowered.com/app/1175830/Legend_of_Mana/) by overlaying flat textures and placing the player between them.

+After Flash's support got cut off, I ported a small sample of that code to [CreateJS using Javascript](https://github.com/hruzeda/museudavida) and to [Cocos2d using C++](https://gitlab.com/ruzeda/isometric-uzeda) to explore alternatives.

-After Flash's support got cut off, I moved on and wrote a few projects with Java EE, PHP, Python with Django until I started working outsourced by Encora to a Boston based conferencing customer.
+For period after that I worked on smaller independent projects with Java 8, PHP, [Python with Django](https://www.cardapex.com.br/) until I started working outsourced by Encora to a Boston based conferencing company.

-A last short experience worth mentioning was the maintenance and development of a simulator/replacement for a DLL and UI extension we maintained of the old Webex communication client.
-It handled audio streams coming from the user's devices to get them through third party media servers and enhance quality and was written on C++.NET.
+I worked for Encora for five years, so I'll go over more details for that experience on the Java and React sections, but one short experience worth mentioning here was that I created a simulator/replacement DLL for a UI extension we maintained for the old desktop Webex communication client.

+The extension proxied audio streams coming from the user's devices through third party media servers (Dolby) to enhance audio quality and was written on C++.NET.
+Part of this integration was handled by a DLL provided by this third party and we needed a way to automate tests with it and mock error codes.

+In 2022 I moved on to another conferencing-related company called B-Yond, where I used Python, FastAPI, React and Next.js to help maintain a stack of projects that analyses packet capture files and classifies/labels messages displaying the call flow as sequence and topology diagrams.
+More details on the dedicated Python and React sections.

 ## Frontend